dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide/user-guide.md

 ### Build and Run the Project

-1. Select the device that you want to run your app on from the target device drop-down menu in the toolbar. *Please note that the app needs to run on a physical device.
-If you try and run it on a simulator, you will experience errors at runtime.*
+1. Select the device that you want to run your app on from the target device drop-down menu in the toolbar.

 2. Click the **Run app** button, then Android Studio installs your app on the connected device and launches it.